-Note: Petřín Funicular is closed for renovation until early 2026.
+Note: Petřín Funicular is closed for renovation until 2026.
 View alternative routes to the summit of Petřín Hill by tram and bus.

 ----------------------------------------------